zeroSteiner/rule-engine/docs/source/getting_started.rst

 The custom resolver should use the signature ``resolver(thing, name)`` where *thing* is the arbitrary object that the rule is being applied to and *name* is the symbol name as a Python string of the attribute that is to be accessed.
-If the resolver function fails for any reason, it should raise a :py:class:`~errors.SymbolResolutionError`, forwarding *thing* via keyword argument.
+If the resolver function fails for any reason, it should raise a :py:class:`~errors.SymbolResolutionError`, forwarding *thing* in a keyword argument.
 This ensures consistency in how exceptions are raised and handled by the engine.

 Suggestions
 """""""""""